itsanjan/generic-python/README.md

 # generic-python
-This a playgoround for python based libraries and built in functions
+This a playground for python based libraries and built in functions